What is the Lifetime Allowance?

-For pensions that start to be drawn on or after 6 April 2006, the capital value of those pension benefits is calculated by multiplying your annual pension by 20 and adding any lump sum you draw from the pension scheme.
+For pensions that start to be drawn on or after 6 April 2006, the capital value of those pension benefits is worked out by multiplying your annual pension by 20 and adding any lump sum you draw from the pension scheme.

-For pensions already in payment before 6 April 2006, the capital value of these is calculated by multiplying the current annual rate, including any pensions increase, by 25.
+For pensions already in payment before 6 April 2006, the capital value of these is worked out by multiplying the current annual rate, including any pensions increase, by 25.
 Any lump sum already paid is ignored in the valuation.

 When any FPS benefit, or any other pension arrangement you may have, is put into payment you use up some of your LTA - so even if your pensions are small and individually will not be more than the LTA, you should keep a record of any pensions you receive.
 If you have a pension in payment before 6 April 2006, this will be treated as having used up part of your allowance.

 If your FPS benefits are more than your LTA you will have to pay tax on the excess.
 If your excess benefits are paid as a pension the charge will be 25%, with income tax deducted on the ongoing pension payments; if the excess benefits are taken as a lump sum they will be taxed once only at 55%.